papyros/papyros.github.io/_posts/2015-02-05-monthly-status-update-1-15.markdown

 Some work has started on the [Settings app](https://github.com/papyros/settings-app), but most of it is in the planning phase still.

 The great news is an app developer has started on what will probably be the default Calculator app!
 Check out his code on [GitHub](https://github.com/PierreJacquier/papyros-calculator) or view his post on [Google+](https://plus.google.com/117435800250066519130/posts/da2JuC1gkbN).
-Here's a screenshot of the Calendar app:
+Here's a screenshot of the Calculator app:

 {% img /images/monthly_update_1_15/papyros-calculator.png %}